Digital Dimmers

 Regular Reporting Interval |

 This field is used to select the time interval period between the completion of a regular report and beginning of the next report in Always On, Most recent only and Always On, Most recent and most severe modes.
-By default, the interval is 30 minutes Regular reporting interval is enabled for Trigger Only mode |
+By default, the interval is 30 minutes.
+Regular reporting interval is enabled for Trigger only mode. |

 ||